 Fragments of Bone

-Fragments of Bone draws on an impressive range of sources including research, fieldwork, personal interviews, and spiritual introspection to support the provocative thesis that the fragments of the ancestral traditions are fluidly interwoven in the New World African religions as creolized rituals, symbolic systems, and cultural identities.
+About the BookIn Fragments of Bone, thirteen essayists discuss African religions as forms of resistance and survival in the face of Western cultural hegemony and imperialism.
+The collection presents scholars working outside of the Western tradition with backgrounds in a variety of disciplines, genders, and nationalities.
+These experts draw on research, fieldwork, personal interviews, and spiritual introspection to support a provocative thesis: that fragments of ancestral traditions are fluidly interwoven into New World African religions as creolized rituals, symbolic systems, and cultural identities.

 "Impeccably researched, persuasively argued, and engagingly written. . . .
-This is the most comprehensive, creative collection available, and should become the standard text for courses on the subject in the United States and abroad."--Richard Brent Turner, professor of African American World Studies and Religious Studies, University of Iowa
+This is the most comprehensive, creative collection available, and should become the standard text for courses on the subject in the United States and abroad."--Richard Brent Turner, University of Iowa

 "This is a rare and important work.
 Fragments of Bone makes major progress toward reconstructing and rehabilitating historically subjugated indigenous spirituality.
 It is innovative, informative, and of the utmost significance."--Claudine Michel, author of Aspects moraux et educatifs du Vodou haitien